On 13/2 epilepsy day, commitment to break the stigma – Healthcare-breakinglatest.news-Breaking Latest News

-International Epilepsy Day is celebrated on February 13.
+(ANSA) – ROME, FEBRUARY 09 – International epilepsy day is celebrated on February 13.
 The purple light which, on this day, lights up on various monuments in Italy “marks the daily commitment of the epilepsy community to break an age-old ‘stigma’ which in our country finds its peak in the world of work.
 Over 40% of people with epilepsy of working age are unemployed.
 The mere declaration of taking anti-seizure medicines, even if under full control, is the cause of a preconceived refusal to access any job”.

 Aice Odv, the Italian Association Against Epilepsy, denounces it in a note.
 “It will certainly not be the only cultural campaigns to break down the “stigma” on epilepsy – underlines the note, signed by the president Giovanni Battista Pesce – but, certainly yes, the approval of a law that sanctions our Full Citizenship”.